 Types of Jobs in the Construction Industry

-The Construction Industry is one of the biggest industries after agriculture worldwide and one of the largest employment creators in the world.
+The Construction Industry is one of the biggest industries after agriculture worldwide and one of the most prominent employment creators globally.

-It is an amalgamation of various other various types of construction companies so there are hundreds of Job profiles in the entire construction industry.
+It is an amalgamation of various other types of construction companies, so there are hundreds of Job profiles in the entire construction industry.

 - Residential Building.